The Younger Lady: Identity

 There has been much speculation as to the identity of the Younger Lady.
 Upon discovery, Victor Loret believed the body to be that of a young man.
 A closer inspection by Smith confirmed that the mummy was that of a woman.
 Smith presumed she was a member of the royal family but considered her to be contemporary with Amenhotep II.

 In 1999 independent researcher Marianne Luban proposed in a web article that the Younger Lady was the body of Nefertiti.
 This claim was repeated in 2003 by Fletcher.
 DNA tests have shown that this woman was the mother of Tutankhamun.
 The results also revealed she was a full-sister to her husband, the KV55 mummy, and that they were both the children of Amenhotep III and Tiye.
 This family relationship would lessen the possibility that the Younger Lady was either Nefertiti, or Akhenaten's secondary wife Kiya, because no known artifact accords titles to either of them as "King's sister" or "King's Daughter".
-The possibility of the Younger Lady being Sitamun, Isis, or Henuttaneb is considered unlikely, as they were Great Royal Wives of their father, Amenhotep III, and had Akhenaten married any of them, as Great Royal Wives, they would have become the principal queen of Egypt, rather than Nefertiti.
+The possibility of the Younger Lady being Sitamun, Iset, or Henuttaneb is considered unlikely, as they were Great Royal Wives of their father, Amenhotep III, and had Akhenaten married any of them, as Great Royal Wives, they would have become the principal queen of Egypt, rather than Nefertiti.
 The report concludes that the mummy is likely to be Nebetah or Beketaten, daughters of Amenhotep III and not known to have married their father, although he is known to have had eight daughters with Tiye.